You probably have a WordPress theme and you like the idea of making some changes to it, that’s when child themes come into place.

 Once that’s finished, scroll down to the bottom of the page and press Create New Child Theme and after a few moments, you should have your new child theme created.
 All you have to do now is activate it and you’re good to go.

-There are other similar plugins that you can use to create your child theme, the best way to find which one is best for you is by following our guidelines on how to choose the right WordPress plugin for your site.
+There are other similar plugins that you can use to create your child theme, they can all be found on the WordPress repository.

 Add custom CSS through WordPress customizer